 Charitable Gift Annuities

 You have undoubtedly read at least one moving story about a donation to a local hospital by a grateful patient, family member, or friend.
 No matter the size of the gift, each of these stories is significant.
-What you may not know is that you yourself may be in a position to make a significant gift to Capital Health Foundation and receive guaranteed income for the remainder of your life and, if you so choose, that of your beneficiary's.
+What you may not know is that you yourself may be in a position to make a significant gift to Capital Health and receive guaranteed income for the remainder of your life and, if you so choose, that of your beneficiary's.

-This steady stream of income, the income tax deduction associated with your contribution, the possibility of avoiding capital gains, and the rate offered by charitable gift annuities—generally higher than the current CD rate—combine to make a charitable gift annuity a convenient and tax-wise way to make a significant gift to Capital Health Foundation.
+This steady stream of income, the income tax deduction associated with your contribution, the possibility of avoiding capital gains, and the rate offered by charitable gift annuities—generally higher than the current CD rate—combine to make a charitable gift annuity a convenient and tax-wise way to make a significant gift to Capital Health.

 How Does it Work

 A Charitable Lead Trust pays Capital Health an income for a period of years before you or your heirs receive the trust remainder.
 This type of trust enables you to pass assets to your heirs intact at a reduced cost.
 In addition, it provides gift or estate tax savings for the value of the payments made to the Capital Health Foundation.

 By establishing a Charitable Lead Trust with Capital Health, as the beneficiary, you will be recognized for your generosity through the Heritage Society.

 A gift of an old or new life insurance policy with Capital Health named as beneficiary and owner, enables you to ensure the work of Capital Health.
 Many of the policies that are typically donated to a charity are those that have been taken out by parents for their children and transferred to Capital Health when the children become independent.